Live Life Unbroken

 - I would absorb the pain of the people around me thinking I was helping

 Anger was the one emotion that I just… couldn’t… handle… And so when faced with it I would shut down.
 Lock down.
 Until eventually I broke down.
+And it was in the darkest of places, at the rockiest of rock bottoms, that I found a single pearl of truth: anger is important.

 Let me say that again.
 Anger.
 Is.
 Important.

 Because anger is the emotion that lets us know when we are giving too much.
-Or receiving too little.
+Or receiving too little; it is an urgent cry from our soul telling us to speak up, stand out, be seen!

 And instead of listening to this message we stuff it down.
 We drown it out.
 We cover it and hide from it.
 We do everything we can to avoid the noise and messiness of our anger believing we can outrun it.
 Until one day we just erupt, spilling it out on to whoever is the closest to us.